Solutions to Life’s Challenges Made Easy

 For the Tough to Digest

 Pizza night again?
 We get it.
-Sometimes life gets in the way of even the best of intentions.
+Sometimes life gets in the way of even the best intentions.
 And the truth is, the typical modern diet isn’t really all that balanced, which can lead to issues with your digestion that can have a domino effect on your health.
-About 70% of your immune system is in your digestive tract, and your digestive health also affect nutrient absorption, sleep quality and more.21,22
+About 70% of your immune system is in your digestive tract, and your digestive health also affects nutrient absorption, sleep quality and more.21,22

 Your digestive system is home to trillions of good and bad microbes, and the foods you eat affect that balance.
-Eating a healthy, real foods diet that’s rich in whole grains, legumes, fruits and vegetables provides essential nutrients like prebiotic fiber, which helps feed the healthy bacteria (microflora) in your gut to promote balanced so the good bacteria outweigh the bad.
+Eating a healthy, real foods diet that’s rich in whole grains, legumes, fruits and vegetables provides essential nutrients like prebiotic fiber, which helps feed the healthy bacteria (microflora) in your gut to promote balance so the good bacteria outweigh the bad.